 - Impervious Area: Structures and other man-made improvements to land and materials covering the land which substantially reduce the infiltration of water.
 Impervious surfaces shall include, but are not limited to, roofs, paved areas, parking lots, and driveways, regardless of surface material. - Initiate Construction: The completion of a portion of the improvements which represents no less than thirty (30) percent of the costs of the proposed improvements within an approved project.
 For the purposes of this ordinance, improvements shall mean roads, sidewalks, utilities, stormwater facilities, and erosion control.
 If the subdivision is to consist of individual lots to be sold or leased by the subdivider, the cost of construction of buildings on those lots shall not be included.
 If the subdivision is a multifamily development, or if the applicant proposes to construct the buildings within the subdivision, the cost of building construction shall be included in the total costs of proposed improvements. - Level of Service: A description of the operating conditions a driver will experience while traveling on a particular street or highway calculated in accordance with the provisions of the Highway Capacity Manual, published by the National Academy of Sciences, Transportation Research Board, 1991.
 There are six (6) levels of service ranging from Level of Service A, with free traffic flow and no delays, to Level of Service F, with forced flow and congestion resulting in complete failure of the roadway. - Medium Intensity Soil Survey: A map identifying the soil types down to mapping units of three (3) acres at a scale equivalent to the subdivision plan submitted.
-The soils shall be identified in accordance with the National Cooperative Soil Survey. - Multifamily Multi-Family Development: A subdivision that contains three (3) or more dwelling units on land in common ownership, such as apartment buildings, condominiums, Affordable Housing Developments, or mobile home parks. - Net Residential Acreage: See Section 104 of the Zoning Ordinance.
-The area of a tract or parcel of land which, as determined by the Project Review Board, is suitable for development or conservation land as part of a residential subdivision.
-The area shall be calculated by subtracting the following from the total acreage of the tract or parcel: - A. Portions of the tract or parcel subject to rights-of-way and easements for vehicular traffic: - 1.
-For multi-family developments: total acreage of the tract or parcel used for roads and parking. - 2.
-For any other subdivisions: total acreage used for street right-of-way.
+The soils shall be identified in accordance with the National Cooperative Soil Survey.

+Multifamily Development: A subdivision that contains three (3) or more dwelling units on land in common ownership, such as apartment buildings, condominiums, Affordable Housing Developments, or mobile home parks.

+Net Residential Acreage: See Section 104 of the Zoning Ordinance.